cryptotech6453/pbob-simulations/README.md

 ﻿# pbob-simulations
-Calculations and modeling of strategies
+Calculations and modeling of strategies (Poker Backing on Blockchain)